Skip to main content

 2. we want the database to be saved on the hard disk as well.

-To do this, please edit the docker-compose.yml file and add the highlighted lines below:
+To do this, please edit the composer.yaml file and add the highlighted lines below:

 name: kingsbridge